This article explains the six major violations on the AdSense policy, which may make Google block, disable, or ban your AdSense account.

 4. Altering your AdSense code

-So many programmers are guilty of this particular offense.
+So many programmers are guilty of this particular offence.
 They alter the AdSense code for reasons well known to them.

 If you are altering AdSense because you want to change the display, then I suggest you go and generate another “ads unit” from your AdSense account dashboard.
 The type that will suit your need or rather still you make use of the responsive ads unit.